zijianhuang/openapiclientgen/README.md

 	/// <summary>
 	/// Use T? for reference types.
 C# 8.0 feature: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-reference-types
 	/// https://docs.microsoft.com/en-us/dotnet/csharp/nullable-migration-strategies: The global nullable context does not apply for generated code files.
-	/// Therefore it is up to you application programmers to make the compiler recognize the generated file is not generated.
+	/// Therefore it is up to you application programmers to make the compiler recognize the generated file is not of generated codes.
 	/// Check test case: Test_vimeo()
 	/// </summary>
 	public bool UseNullableReferenceType { get; set; }